leonyuhanov/WOWPixelDriver/README.md

 Shifts the selected range from the current frame by 1 pixel RIGHT.
 If wrap=0 pixels are not wrapped around. if wrap=1 the last line is wrapped around the left

 ## Utility Functions
-There are also some helper fucntions that are designed to help with things like timing, generating modulation, etc...
+There are also some helper functions that are designed to help with things like timing, generating modulation, etc...
 * void startTimer(unsigned long timeInMilliseconds)
   * 1000ms is 1 second
-  * Starts an internal time ticker taht runs for "timeInMilliseconds" milliseconds
+  * Starts an internal time ticker that runs for "timeInMilliseconds" milliseconds
 * byte hasTimedOut()
   * returns 1 if the "timeInMilliseconds" has elapsed or 0 if not
 * int getWave(float intervalTickCounter, float minimumValue, float maximumValue)
-  * generates a floored and cield sinusodal wave of integers from "minimumValue" to "maximumValue"
+  * generates a floored and cieled sinusodal wave of integers from "minimumValue" to "maximumValue"
-  * you can dynamicly flow through the wave by sending in a float "intervalTickCounter" and incrementing it
+  * you can dynamically flow through the wave by sending in a float "intervalTickCounter" and incrementing it
   * intervalTickCounter += 0.001 generates very low frequency sinusodal wave
   * intervalTickCounter += 0.01 generates medium frequency sinusodal wave
   * intervalTickCounter += 0.1 generates high frequency sinusodal wave
 * Using the [EnvelopeGenerator](https://github.com/leonyuhanov/EnvelopeGenerator) object:
    * void initEnvelope(unsigned short int* points, unsigned short int* ticks, byte numberOfPoints)
    * Dynamic envelope generator
-   * Pass "numberOfPoints" number of elemnts via the array of "unsigned short int points"
+   * Pass "numberOfPoints" number of elements via the array of "unsigned short int points"
    * Pass "numberOfPoints" number of "Duration Ticks Per Point" via the array of "unsigned short int ticks"
-   * "points" an array of Envelope points, the output will wrap around from the last point to the 1st automaticly
+   * "points" an array of Envelope points, the output will wrap around from the last point to the 1st automatically
    * "ticks" an array of time ticks PER point.
-This essentialy gives you a way to scale each point and the speed/gradient of the curve
+This essentially gives you a way to scale each point and the speed/gradient of the curve
   ```C++
   envelopeGenerator envelopeOne;
   const byte numberOfPoints = 4;